FranciscoFornell/MIST/.github/PULL_REQUEST_TEMPLATE.md

 ### MIST version

 After merging this pull request, MIST version will be increased, considering the change to be a patch default.
-In case it should be versioned as minor or major, you can add MIST_MINOR_VERSION or MIST_MAJOR_VERSION keywords to the pull request merge commit message.
+In case it should be versioned as minor or major, you can add #minor or #major keywords to the pull request merge commit message.